-FOR YOUR PROTECTION, DO NOT USE A GOVERNMENT PHONE, FAX, OR COMPUTER TO CONTACT POGO
+FOR YOUR PROTECTION, DO NOT USE A GOVERNMENT, CONTRACTOR OR GRANTEE PHONE, FAX, OR COMPUTER TO CONTACT POGO.

 The Project On Government Oversight has a long history of working with individuals daring to expose corruption.
-Many of these individuals with whom POGO has worked choose to remain anonymous to the public and even to POGO itself.
+Many of these individuals with whom POGO has worked choose to keep their identity hidden from the public and even to POGO itself.

 If you have information regarding fraudulent or wasteful activities in the government or the industries it regulates, and you would like to expose it in order to keep the government accountable to its citizens, please contact us.

 POGO may be able to further research your concerns, bring public attention to any wrongdoing, and alert those who can bring about change.
 We've been watchdogs since 1981.

 The following are the guidelines by which POGO determines which projects we pursue.
 They do not present rigid criteria, but provide us with a consistent way to evaluate our priorities.